washraf/the-docker-ecosystem/Chapter 3/Section 5/push_image_to_docker_hub.md

 # Push Image to Docker HUB

 ###Create a Repository
-Login to your account and click the create button and choose to create Repository
+Login to your account and click the create button and choose to create Repository.

 ![](HUB_Click_Create.jpg)

 Fill the following form with the repository name, description and visibility.

 ![](HUB_Fill_Form.jpg)

 >Note that the name of the repo is always addressed with the name space e.g. washraf/repo this is used to differentiate the original images created by the docker team from the images created by normal users.